 As a client you have the right to be safe and secure within the sessions.
-Our clinicians seek to operate in a professional and ethical manner that follows the standards of the C.A.C.P.T., and O.A.S.W.
-Code of Ethics.
+Our clinicians seek to operate in a professional and ethical manner that follows the standards of the Ethical Standards established by each clinician’s governing body.

 All records of therapy are kept in a file and available to you upon, if deemed legal and of therapeutic value.